 Mac Users: There is no "Function Library" group for Excel for Mac.
-Mac
+Mac Users should click on the Formulas tab, then click the "Logical" tool list arrow, and choose IF (see Figure 3.9).

 Figure 3.9 IF Function

 Now you will see the IF Function dialog box, with a place to enter each of the three arguments.